About Our House

-The RYF Group Home is located @ 931 N. Rutledge St. in Springfield, IL.
+The RYF Group Home was located @ 931 N. Rutledge St. in Springfield, IL from 1979 - 2012.
+This building then served as our Administrative office though 2015.

 The house was built just before the turn of the century, when this neighborhood was referred to as "Germantown".
 Many of the German immigrants in Springfield settled in this area for ethnic continuity.
 At that time there was a small lake located on the site where S.I.U.
 Medical School now sits.
 It was not unusual for many of the residents to raise their own poultry and to be found walking their small herds of ducks, geese and chickens to the lake, where the animals would get water and the residents would socialize.